 All told, you might end up with as much as 10% or more back on expenses you would have had to pay anyway.

-Between cycling balances on my card and cashback from purchases made through Ebates/TopCashBack, I have earned about $400 so far this year, which then went directly to paying down debt.
+Between cycling balances on my card and cashback from purchases made through Rakuten, I have earned about $400 so far this year, which then went directly to paying down debt.

-Insiders Tip with a rebate site like Ebates: Use it whenever you can!
+Insiders Tip with a rebate site like Rakuten: Use it whenever you can!
 Many stores now offer in-store pick-up.
-Save yourself time and money by shopping through Ebates for your purchases as often as possible.
+Save yourself time and money by shopping through Rakuten for your purchases as often as possible.
 This will also help eliminate impulse spending if you go nowhere in the store but the service counter.

 Go through your budget and highlight in yellow everything you can pay for using a cashback rewards card.
 Calculate what you would earn back in a month if you used a card to pay for said expenses.

-Then have an honest conversation with yourself about whether or not you can limit yourself to ONLY using your credit card for things already in your budget.
-If you can, then I highly encourage you to apply for one (as I mentioned, I like Discover or Amazon, but again – find one that works for YOU!)
+Then have an honest conversation with yourself.
+Be honest on if you can limit yourself to ONLY using your credit card for things already in your budget.
+If you can, then I highly encourage you to apply for one.
+As I mentioned, I like Discover or Amazon, but again – find one that works for YOU!